traceannwhite/Flexbox-Example/flexbox-theknot.md

 <img src="https://i.imgur.com/XPyMklL.png" width=500/>

 Although this creates space wanted we no longer have the items display in 2 rows with 4 elements per row.
-That is because margin adds to the space occupied by the element and flexbox doesn't take margin into consideration.
+That is because margin adds to the space occupied by the element and flexbox doesn't take margin into consideration when assigning the free space.

 Another option to create the illusion of space is replace margin with padding.